-So, the first indication of trouble; may be a flickering oil light or low engine oil pressure reading.
+The first indication of trouble, may be a flickering oil light or a low engine oil pressure reading.

-But, if the warning goes unnoticed or is ignored, the next clue that something is wrong may be; valve clatter as the hydraulic lifters or lash adjusters are starved for oil and ingest air.
+Furthermore, if the warning goes unnoticed or is ignored, the next clue that something is wrong may be; valve clatter, as the hydraulic lifters or lash adjusters are starved for oil and ingest air.

-Consequently, when the engine oil pressure is too low; premature wear of internally lubricated parts can be one of the results.
+Above all, when the engine oil pressure is too low; premature wear of internally lubricated parts, will be one of the results.

-So, any of these problems should cause you to break out your mechanical oil pressure gauge; and get a reliable reading.
-All engines will lose a certain amount of engine oil pressure over time, as normal wear increases engine bearing clearances.
+So, any of these problems; should cause you to break out your mechanical oil pressure gauge, to get a reliable reading.
+All engines will lose a certain amount of engine oil pressure over time, as normal wear, increases engine bearing clearances.

 Unusually, low engine oil pressure in an engine; regardless of mileage, is often an indication, that something is seriously wrong.
 So, anytime a vehicle has a low oil pressure condition, don’t delay in investigating the cause.

-In addition, problems with other systems and parts within the engine, can cause a high or low reading.
+But, problems with other systems and parts within the engine, can also cause a high or low reading.

 Common Causes, Of Low Engine Oil Pressure Include:

 Low Oil Level

-- The most obvious reason for the low oil indicator to come on is; the oil level actually being low.
-The first course of action would be, to check the oil level in the engine.
-If the level is indeed low, you need to top up the oil.
-Next, start your investigation of where the oil is going.
+- So, the most obvious reason for the low oil indicator to come on is; the oil level actually being low.
+Consequently, the first course of action would be, to check the oil level in the engine.
+And, if the level is indeed low, you need to top up the oil.
+Next, you need to start your investigation, of where the oil is actually going.

 Overheating Of Oil